valtimo-platform/valtimo-documentation/release-notes/13.x.x/13.5.0/README.md

 ## Bugfixes

-* Process links referencing forms are now always copied properly when creating a new draft version of an existing case definition.
+* Process links referencing forms are now always included when creating a new draft version of an existing case definition.
-* Case tags and header widgets are now copied when creating a new draft version of an existing case definition.
+* Case tags and header widgets are now included when creating a new draft version of an existing case definition.